Greg LeMond: Partnership with Time

 At the Interbike trade show in September 2013, LeMond announced that he was returning to the business of bicycle manufacture and sales by partnering with French company Time.
 The new line began with a series of commemorative designed bicycles, to be followed with road, cyclocross, and gravel-road models.
 LeMond purchased Time Sport USA, the US distributor for the company.
-Said LeMond: "I'm really excited to be back in the bike industry."
+He stated, "I'm really excited to be back in the bike industry."

 Real estate

-In 2002, LeMond joined his parents-in-law David and Sacia Morris, friend Michael Snow and J.P.
+In 2002, LeMond joined his parents-in-law David and Sacia Morris, friend Michael Snow, and J.P.
 Morgan & Co. fund manager Jorge Jasson to invest in the exclusive Yellowstone Club, a Big Sky, Montana, private ski and golf community founded by timber baron Tim Blixseth and his wife Edra.
 Each of the five partners paid Blixseth $750,000 for one percent shares in the exclusive resort.
 LeMond also purchased several building lots and maintained a property at the resort.
 Four years later, LeMond and partners sued Blixseth in 2006 following reports of a Credit Suisse loan to the resort of $375 million from which Blixseth reportedly took $209 million in a disputed partial payout for his ownership stake.
 The Credit Suisse loan was based on a $1.16 billion Cushman & Wakefield valuation of the resort, for which LeMond and partners each sought $11.6 million for their one-percent shares.
 In 2007, LeMond settled his suit with the Blixseths for $39 million.
-However, he and his partners remained creditors as the Blixseths defaulted on a $20 million payment (after having already paid the group $18 million).
+However, LeMond and his partners remained creditors as the Blixseths defaulted on a $20 million payment (after having already paid the group $18 million).
 In 2009, the Blixseths divorced and the Club went bankrupt.

 Restaurants

 LeMond became a restaurateur in August 1990 when, in partnership with his wife and her parents, he opened Scott Kee's Tour de France on France Avenue in the Minneapolis suburb of Edina, Minnesota.
 LeMond described the restaurant, which was named for its chef (LeMond's brother-in-law), as "a dream of five years come true."
 Explaining the origin of the concept, LeMond said, "Kathy and I have eaten at the finest establishments in France, Italy and Belgium.
 Our favorites have always been small places, family-owned."
-LeMond also partnered in several Bruegger's bagel bakery–café franchises.
+He also partnered in several Bruegger's bagel bakery–café franchises.

 LeMond Composites

 LeMond founded LeMond Composites in 2016 to manufacture high-volume, low-cost carbon fiber composites under a licensing agreement with the Oak Ridge National Laboratory and an exclusive 20-year licensing agreement with Deakin University.
-In 2017 LeMond and his family moved from Minnesota to Oak Ridge, Tennessee, to be close to the $125 million LeMond Composites manufacturing facility.
+In 2017, LeMond and his family moved from Minnesota to Oak Ridge, Tennessee, to be close to the $125 million LeMond Composites manufacturing facility.

 On October 16, 2017, Australian politician Sarah Henderson announced that LeMond Composites would receive AU$2.5 million (US$ million) in Australian Federal Government funding to establish a carbon fiber manufacturing plant in Geelong, Australia.